top of page

 YSOW is the lead agency for the Emerging Adult Justice Initiative, a partnership with Mount Vernon City Court and the 9th Judicial District.
 Its mission is to provide meaningful opportunities for resolving criminal cases by pursuing alternatives to conventional prosecution, sentencing and incarceration for young people between the ages of 18-25.

-YouthCRED is a community-based anti-gun violence initiative launched in partnership with Mount Vernon SNUG of FSW that leverages the raw talents that justice-involved youth inherently possess.
+YouthCRED is a community-based anti-gun violence initiative launched in partnership with Westchester County Youth Bureau that leverages the raw talents that justice-involved youth inherently possess.
 Through YouthCRED, young people with lived experience with gun violence learn how to create meaningful outreach campaigns to help reduce shootings and cure violence in their own communities.

 The Motion for Justice program creates pathways for prosecutors to bridge the gap between law enforcement agencies and the communities they serve to create lasting policies and practices that tackle the racial injustices deeply rooted in the criminal legal system